momi-foundation-coding/kemboijs/README.md

 A NodeJS API-based framework.
 The framework is at its initial state and development is currently being worked on.
 Therefore, expect to see incomplete work.

+# Philosophy

+The current revolves of web is based on API and microservices.
+Templating usage has reduced for the past few years.
+The usage of c++ addons in nodejs community is increasing and its experimental process is one of major success.
+With such growth, there is a higher possibility of creating server with an optimized code as C++ allow for Single Instruction, Multiple Data (SIMD).
+It optimization performance during compilation.
+Leveraging API and C++ for better server development, kemboijs is striving towards making it better and easier to work with.

 # Installation

 This is a [NodeJS](https://nodejs.org/en/) module available through [npm registry](https://www.npmjs.com/package/kemboijs).